lurraca/voyeu-rb/README.md

-# Voyeur
+# Voyeu-rb

-Voyeur is a Ruby Wrapper for the [WatchPeopleCode.com](http://watchpeople.code.com) API.
+Voyeu-rb is a Ruby Wrapper for the [WatchPeopleCode.com](http://watchpeople.code.com) API.

 ## Installation